freeCodeCamp/freeCodeCamp/curriculum/challenges/english/05-apis-and-microservices/mongodb-and-mongoose/create-and-save-a-record-of-a-model.english.md

 ## Description
 <section id='description'>
 Create a document instance using the Person constructor you built before.
-Pass to the constructor an object having the fields name, age, and favoriteFoods.
-Their types must be conformant to the ones in the Person Schema.
+Pass an object to the constructor with the fields name, age, and favoriteFoods.
+Their types must conform to the ones in the Person Schema.
 Then call the method document.save() on the returned document instance.
-Pass to it a callback using the Node convention.
+Pass it a callback using the Node convention you saw before.
 This is a common pattern, all the following CRUD methods take a callback function like this as the last argument.
 <code>/* Example */</code>
 <code>// ...</code>
 <code>person.save(function(err, data) {</code>